VerdictAI

 5 questions

-What percentage of niacinamide is most effective?
+What percentage of niacinamide is best in a serum?

-Can niacinamide cause breakouts or purging?
+Does niacinamide cause irritation or purging?